jay worth allen bio artist statement

 I was born.
 When I was about 6, I started drawing.
 Later, I started painting.
 That's still what I'm doing.

-What I know I put into my work.
-I am interested in visible or tangible things that suggest objects that are rather than in opinion.
+What I know, I put into my work.
+I am interested in visible or tangible things that are, rather than Opinion.
 In my work there are pre-formed, conventional, depersonalized, factual elements - impartial objects.
 I am concerned with the wholeness of a thing remaining within the boundaries of knowledge.

 Technique is inextricably tied to the content of my work.
-By working in all mediums I work with numerous techniques - as a painter, sculptor, printmaker, draftsman, designer, or illustrator.
-As a painter I work in acrylic, oil, spray paint and automobile enamel.
-My sculptural materials range from chicken wire to wood to aluminum to whatever material I find in my field of sight.
-As a printmaker I work with all methods - woodblock, silkscreens, blueprints, lithographs and prints that combine two or three processes.
+By working in all mediums, I work with numerous techniques.
+As a painter, acrylic is my medium of choice.
+My 3D & sculptural materials range from chicken wire to wood to aluminum to whatever material I find in my field of sight.
+As a printmaker, I work with all methods - woodblock, silkscreens, blueprints, lithographs and prints that combine two or three processes.
 For me there is no hierarchy among these mediums and techniques.
 Yet, as far as art, drawing is the way I speak the best, the clearest.

 Miscellaneous Exhibitions :